 Drive sales on autopilot with ecommerce-focused features

-In email marketing, using emojis for email subject lines can be a good way to capture your recipient’s attention and make your message stand out in overcrowded inboxes.
+In email marketing, using emojis in email subject lines can be a good way to capture your recipients’ attention and make your message stand out in overcrowded inboxes.
 Using them strategically is something you should consider if you rely on email to generate sales.

 To help you make the most of emojis in your email marketing campaigns, this post will guide you through the following:

-- The benefits of using emojis for email subject lines
+- Benefits of using emojis in subject lines

-- How to use emojis for subject lines
+- How to use emojis in email subject lines [+ examples]

 - How to add emojis to email subject lines